 Fluid saline in severe anorectic cases can be added with B-complex vitamins, calcium supplements, multivitamins, liver tonics, etc., according to the severity of the condition of the pet.

-Where in the tonics help to regularise the normal systemic functions like digestion, defecation, etc., multivitamin syrups or tablets help to increase immunity and fighting back system of the body.
+Where the tonics help to regularise the normal systemic functions like digestion, defecation, etc., multivitamin syrups or tablets help to increase immunity and fighting back the system of the body.